 An outsized character even by Los Angeles standards, Niami has attracted attention for his over-the-top properties, the most famous being a Bel Air spec mansion he marketed for $500 million and calls “The One.”

 The developer also marketed a Beverly Hills mansion for $100 million, which he called The Opus, and whose eyebrow-arching promotional video included scantily dressed women adorned with gold paint and glitter.
-Joseph Englanoff, a financier of the project, bought the mansion in February for around $40 million.
+Joseph Englanoff, one of Niami’s lenders, bought the mansion in February for around $40 million.